Welcome to my home city of Melbourne, Australia!

-A 2-hour drive south of Melbourne will take you an island that really sums up the “typical” Australian lifestyle.
+A 2-hour drive south of Melbourne will take you to an island that really sums up the “typical” Australian lifestyle.

 Phillip Island is home to the famous penguin parade, a lot of wildlife, beautiful beaches, breath-taking scenery and a very relaxed atmosphere.
 This is the perfect place to spend a few days to wind down and enjoy the Aussie coastline.